btittelbach/MastodonBoostBot/readme.md

 The original usecase is to collect all the toots mentioning one of a set of hashtags by a group of people and re-toot/boost their stati in a single account.
 The single account can be displayed on a kiosk screen and be the public face of a organisation/group/hackerspace.
 You can use MastodonBoostBot to emulate groups in Mastodon.
 Users can post as an organisation account without requiring login credentials and without loosing the information about the original poster.

+Administer your group (people whose tagged posts will be boosted) in Mastodon by following/unfollowing users.

+Alternatively, you can disable the follower-filter and just boost/reblog every post containing one of your hashtags.

 ### Features

 - mostly 12-factor app